Champagne Problems? Actually, Yes— Expect Bubbly Shortages at Some Liquor Stores This Holiday Season | Washingtonian (DC)

-Holiday demand and supply chain issues have made it tough for liquor stores to keep certain shelves stocked.
+Holiday demand and supply chain issues have made it tough for liquor stores to keep shelves stocked with all their usual options.
 At local places like MacArthur Beverages, certain Champagne brands have been scarce.

 Phil Bernstein, the shop’s manager, says luxury beverages like Dom Pérignon and Pol Roger are not available like they used to be.
 It’s partly a result of reduced production in 2020 and this year, after poor weather and growing conditions yielded less-than-stellar harvests in France’s Champagne region.

 And bubbles aren’t the only thing in short supply.